-- Turn ON the Instant Pot and select the YOGURT function on LOW and set the timer to 30 minutes.
-Once the timer beeps, check to ensure that the dough has doubled in size and proved sufficiently.
+- Turn ON the Instant Pot and select the YOGURT function on LOW and set ab external timer to 30 minutes (the timer on the IP won't beep when you use the yogurt function).
+Once your timer beeps, check to ensure that the dough has doubled in size and proved sufficiently.
+If it hasn't doubled, leave it for another 5 minutes.
 Press CANCEL and turn OFF the Instant Pot.

 - Remove the dough from the inner pot and shape into dinner rolls or burger buns.
 Place them on a greased and lined baking tray.
 Cover and allow to proof on the bench for 20 minutes further.